 Don’t assume what you should do

 It’s a very natural and human reaction to be faced with a challenge and to immediately jump to solutions when you have the opportunity.
 You have to try and fight that urge, however.
 Don’t be compelled to jump into action and start doing what you think you should.
-Rather, listen for your loved one to talk about their needs, making it clear that you’re there to help in whatever ways you can.
+Rather, listen for your loved ones to talk about their needs, making it clear that you’re there to help in whatever ways you can.
 You also need to be realistic about what you can and can’t do to help.
 Some people simply aren’t in a position to do certain things, after all.

 Offering the care they need

 One of the things you should try to talk about as early as you can is how your loved one is going to get the care and attention that they need on a day-to-day basis.
 If they’re not spending their time in the hospital, then it is likely that they are going to need round-the-clock care.
 This is where you should be wary of how much you take on.
 You can offer to care for them if you truly do have the time and attention to offer them, and respite care can help, but there are also palliative care services if you have other responsibilities that are going to take you time or are otherwise worried you cannot give them your best.
+Find out more about what is respite care and how it can help you and your loved one.

 Helping them arrange their finances

-How much you can get involved in the financial affairs of your loved one will depend very much on your relationship with them and how much they trust you.
+How much you can get involved in the financial affairs of your loved ones will depend very much on your relationship with them and how much they trust you.
 However, if they’re concerned about what they’re leaving for their own loved ones and how, for instance, funeral costs, then you can help them choose between the options available and facilitate their decisions.
 In some cases, it might be too late to invest in life insurance, but in others, they might have enough time to do so.
 Otherwise, you’re more likely going to be looking at working with an estate lawyer and setting up a trust.

 Planning for what happens after